Information and Tools for Land Managers

 Find information on new tools for managing natural resources under climate change.
 The NorWeST stream temperature database and models can help enable climate vulnerability assessments for aquatic species of interest in the Northwestern U.S. EcoSmart Landscapes allows users to estimate the carbon and energy impacts of trees, See the CCRC Tools section for more.

-As a part of the National Climate Assessment process, a Draft Climate Assessment Report has been released for public comment.
-Please follow the instructions on their website to submit comments, prior to April 12th, 2013.
+As a part of the National Climate Assessment process, a Draft Climate Assessment Report was open for public comment earlier this spring.
+Over 4000 comments are now being addressed by the authors.

 Natural resource management is ultimately about human decision-making.
 This paper outlines a structured decision making process and provides several examples of how this approach can be applied to the management of National Forest lands.